Salton Sea

 The Salton Sea is a shallow, landlocked, highly saline endorheic lake in Riverside and Imperial counties in Southern California.
 It lies on the San Andreas Fault within the Salton Trough, which stretches to the Gulf of California in Mexico.
 The lake is about 15 by 35 mi at its widest and longest.
 A 2023 report put the surface area at 318 square miles (823.6 km^{2}).
-The Salton Sea became a resort destination in the 20th century, but saw die-offs of fish and birds in the 1980s due to contamination from farm runoff, and clouds of toxic dust in the current century as evaporation exposed parts of the lake bed.
+The Salton Sea became a resort destination in the 20th century, but saw die-offs of fish and birds in the 1980s due to contamination from farm runoff, and clouds of toxic dust in the 21st century as evaporation exposed parts of the lake bed.

 Over millions of years, the Colorado River had flowed into the Imperial Valley and deposited alluvium (soil), creating fertile farmland, building up the terrain, and constantly moving its main course and river delta.
 For thousands of years, the river alternately flowed into the valley or diverted around it, creating either a salt lake called Lake Cahuilla or a dry desert basin, respectively.
 When the river diverted around the valley, the lake dried completely, as it did around 1580.
 Hundreds of archaeological sites have been found in this region, indicating possibly long-term Native American villages and temporary camps.

 The modern lake was formed from an inflow of water from the Colorado River in 1905.
 Beginning in 1900, an irrigation canal was dug from the Colorado River to provide water to the Imperial Valley for farming.
 Water from spring floods broke through a canal head-gate, diverting a portion of the river flow into the Salton Basin for two years before repairs were completed.
 The water in the formerly dry lake bed created the modern lake.